GeeTransit/joshgone/README.md

 ```

 If you want to use a different directory name, replace oscollection with the different name in the command, and set the JOSHGONE_OS_DIRECTORY environment variable to the different name.

+## Development

+JoshGone uses Hatch mainly to manage virtual environments.
+The `requirements.txt` file is generated from the `default` environment by a [Hatch plugin](https://juftin.com/hatch-pip-compile/), and likewise with the `requirements-os.txt` from the `os` environment.

+To add a dependency, go to `hatch.toml` and add to the `dependencies` list.
+The next time you enter the environment, the corresponding requirements file will be updated.